skittleson/DoCodeThatMatters/docs/sony-a6000-a6400-research/index.md

 1. **A6400 PMCA compatibility:** Track Sony-PMCA-RE issue #733 for potential A6400 support
 2. **Firmware analysis:** Dump and analyze A6400 firmware for hidden settings (the A6000 now has a full RE project — CliffVale's repo — as a template; a comparable A6400 dump is the natural next step)
 3. **Custom app for A6400:** If PMCA support is added, develop custom apps for A6400
-4. **USB service protocol:** Reverse engineer the A6400's USB service mode for more tweaks — issue #513 confirms a shared service-mode entry with the A6700, widening the target set beyond the A6400
+4. **USB service protocol:** Reverse engineer the A6400's USB service mode for more tweaks — Sony-PMCA-RE issue #513 confirms a shared service-mode entry with the A6700, widening the target set beyond the A6400
 5. **Sensor modding:** Explore full-spectrum conversion options for both cameras (Life Pixel, Kolarivision, IRreCams, Spencers Camera, plus DIY disassembly guides)
 6. **Power management:** Develop better battery / power solutions for extended use (DC coupler, USB-C power hack, high-capacity NP-FW50 replacements)
 7. **A6000 as an Android platform:** Because the A6000 is confirmed to be Android-powered, explore deeper root/side-loading beyond PMCA (LineageOS-style alternatives are theoretically in scope)